Python version - Base object

 - find_tmin_bounds(x1_max, x2_max=0, x1_min=None, x2_min=None, x1_guess=None, x2_guess=None)

-Both algorithms (axisymmetric and non-axisymmetric case) require the bounds x1_max, x2_max of the optimization region (if x1_min and x2_min are not given, the region is assumed to be symmetric).
-The 2d algorithm for non-axisymmetric lenses also needs an initial guess (x1_guess, x2_guess) (default: (y, 0))
+- Find the minimum time delay through direct minimization of the Fermat potential. - Both algorithms (axisymmetric and non-axisymmetric case) require the bounds x1_max, x2_max of the optimization region (if x1_min and x2_min are not given, the region is assumed to be symmetric).
+The 2d algorithm for non-axisymmetric lenses also needs an initial guess (x1_guess, x2_guess) (default: (y, 0)) - Caveats:

 - compute(t)